 University Hospital Rechts der Isar Munich

-Department of Adult and Pediatric Neurosurgery (114019)
+Department of Adult and Pediatric Neurosurgery, Spinal Surgery (114019)

-Specialized in: adult and pediatric neurosurgery
+Specialized in: adult and pediatric neurosurgery, spinal surgery

 - Skull base surgery

-- Clival chordomas
+- Removal of clival chordomas

 - Spinal surgery

-- Dynamic stabilization of the lumbar spine
+- Dynamic lumbar spine stabilization

-- Brain and spinal cord tumors
+- Removal of brain and spinal cord tumors

-- Developmental defects
+- Correction of developmental defects

-- Treatment of severe pain
+- Surgical treatment of severe pain syndromes

 - Ablative techniques

-- Functional neurosurgery (the use of neuroimplants)
+- Functional neurosurgery

-- Other medical services
+- Other surgical options

 - 2009 Board Member of the German Academy of Neurosurgery.

-Department of Adult and Pediatric Neurosurgery.
+Department of Adult and Pediatric Neurosurgery, Spinal Surgery.

 University Hospital Rechts der Isar Munich: